Tinderbox v10 Icon

 Action code operator codes

-Action codes are case-sensitive and use use the CamelCase convention with a lowercase initial letter.
+Action codes are case-sensitive and use the CamelCase convention with a lowercase initial letter.
 Action codes cannot be renamed.
 Queries, either for agents or for query-based operators use action code, albeit with special query operators.
 Basic actions take a syntax of 'left-side is set to the value of right-side where either may be as simple as an attribute value or a complex expression resulting in such a value.
 At simplest, an example is: $MyColor = "red";.
 A left-side Color-type attribute is being set to a literal string value of 'red'.
 Note that in this context the attribute name in the action code is prefaced with "$" as it is setting a value for the attribute.

 Action code 'dot' operators